openshift-labs/cloud-native-guides/continuous-delivery-che.md

 [OpenShift GitHub Repository](https://github.com/openshift/origin/tree/master/examples/jenkins/pipeline).

-In order to update the deployment pipeline, all you need to do is to update the `Jenkinsfile` in the `inventory-wildfly-swarm` Git repository.
+In order to update the deployment pipeline, all you need to do is to update the `Jenkinsfile` in the `inventory-thorntail` Git repository.
 OpenShift pipeline automatically executes the updated pipeline next time it runs.

 #### Run the Pipeline on Every Code Change